theakman2/node-modules-webant-handler-hbs/README.md

 }
 ````

-You may now `require` handlebars files via the function style:
+You may now `require` handlebars files:

 ````javascript
 var tmpl = require("./path/to/template.hbs");